Kakamotobi/Learned/DSA/01-Big-O-Notation.md

 ---

 ## Time Complexity
-- In computer science, the time complexity is the computational complexity that describes the amount of computer time it takes to run an algorithm as the size of the input increases.
+- In computer science, the time complexity is **the computational complexity that describes the amount of computer time it takes to run an algorithm as the size of the input increases.**
 - `performance.now()` Method
   - Number of ms since the document was created (opened the page).
   - Example
-    ```
+    ```js
     let t1 = performance.now();
     functionTest();
     let t2 = performance.now();